 "Kaito," Aoko drawled in a playful voice, drawing him back into the present.
 "The bell rang ages ago!
 What on Earth are you thinking about so deeply?"

 He shook his head with a smile.
 "Nothing much.
 I guess I was just day dreaming."

 "Hmm."
 She frowned thoughtfully, before brightening.
 "So, want to study after school?
 There's a new smoothie place that opened down from where Tou-chan works, a lot of kids go to hang out around there."
 She paused, when she noticed his withdrawn face.
 "They have good ice cream!"

-The thought of ice cream was tempting, however, he had a heist to plan for, which was far more important.
+The thought of ice cream was tempting, however, he had a heist to plan for.

 "Can't."
 Kaito shook his head, immediately fishing for an excuse.
 "Saguru-kun and I are… studying."

 "Together?"
 Her brows creased.
 Their animosity was infamous.